davidwoolf/website/static/anatomy-of-everyday-ui-text.md

 While outside of the scope of this article, the gist is that, because `<i>` is primarily for calling out a block of text as separate<sup>[x](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/i)</sup>, you could insert semantically meaningful icons with with this element and [font ligatures](https://alistapart.com/article/the-era-of-symbol-fonts/).
 The only caveat is if you are showing icons and a text label with the same wording, as this would duplicate the value.

-In my opinion, this use of `<i>` is more clever than actually scalable while remaining semantic, but it is a valid way to handle icons (note: this does not include implementations that use a random single character for an icon, that is not semantic or helpful as a fallback).
+In my opinion, this use of `<i>` is more clever than actually scalable (while remaining semantic), but it is a valid way to handle icons (note: this does not include implementations that use a random single character for an icon, that is not semantic or helpful as a fallback).